 - Fold cashmere and silk, don’t hang.
 This way they will hold their shape and are less likely to be pulled/damaged.

 - If something needs to be stored in a garment bag, choose a breathable fabric like cotton (TOAST sell great ones, starting at £8)

 - Never store leather in plastic – it needs to breathe!

 - Put a diffuser in your wardrobe so that you’re greeted with sweet scents when you open the doors.

-Clothing, shoes and accessories that are not suitable for a resale shop can then be donated to charity.
+Anything not suitable for a resale store can then be donated to your local charity shop.
 They are always so grateful for new stock and there’ll be a hell of a lot of good karma coming your way.

 Once you’ve done this, all that’s left is to enjoy your wardrobe and getting dressed in the morning….and maybe start on another part of the house.
 Maybe.